 You are referred to the rules for practical submission which are clearly stated in our Departmental Handbook.
-However, for this course praces must be posted in the "hand-in" box outside the laboratory and not given to demonstrators.
+However, for this course pracs must be posted in the "hand-in" box outside the laboratory and not given to demonstrators.

 A rule not stated there, but which should be obvious, is that you are not allowed to hand in another group's or student's work as your own.
 Attempts to do this will result in (at best) a mark of zero and (at worst) severe disciplinary action and the loss of your DP.
 You are allowed - even encouraged - to work and study with other students, but if you do this you are asked to acknowledge that you have done so.
-You are expected to be familiar with the University Policy on Plagiarism, which you can consult by following the links at:
+You are expected to be familiar with the University Policy on Plagiarism, which you can consult on the University web site.

-Task 1 - creating a working directory and unpacking the prac kit
+Task 1 - Create a working directory and unpack the prac kit

-There are several files that you need, zipped up this week in the file PRAC21.ZIP (Java version) or PRAC21C.ZIP (C# version).
+There are several files that you need, zipped up this week in the file PRAC3.ZIP

-- Immediately after logging on, get to the DOS command line level by using the Start -> Command prompt option from the tool bar. - Copy the prac kit into a newly created directory/folder in your file space
+- Immediately after logging on, get to the DOS command line level. - Copy the prac kit into a newly created directory/folder in your file space use the D: drive if you observe strange behaviour.

 '''

 j:

-md prac21
+md prac3

-cd prac21
+cd prac3

-copy i:\csc301\trans\prac21.zip (Java) or prac21c.zip (C#)
+copy i:\csc301\trans\prac3.zip

-unzip prac21.zip
+unzip prac3.zip

 '''